favonia/cloudflare-ddns/docs/designs/features/managed-waf-item-ownership.markdown

 - resource ownership is defined elsewhere
 - IP-family ownership is defined in [Ownership Model](ownership-model.markdown)
-- this note defines WAF attribute-based ownership
+- this note defines WAF attribute-based ownership and WAF-side admissibility
 - reconciliation semantics are defined in [Reconciliation Algorithm](reconciliation-algorithm.markdown)

 The selector uses Go `regexp` RE2 syntax with `MatchString` semantics, not implicit full-match behavior.